NFIB: Small Business Survey Rises Modestly Again in June

 The NFIB data indicate no surge in growth coming from the small business sector to support Q3 growth...
 Faced with the Federal Reserve’s “back-peddling” and BREXIT to add to uncertainty, the prospects for economic growth beyond recent experience are cloudy at best.

 Business Optimism and Consumer Confidence

 The next chart is an overlay of the Business Optimism Index and the Conference Board Consumer Confidence Index.
-The consumer measure is the more volatile of the two, so I've plotted it on a separate axis to give a better comparison of the volatility from the common baseline of 100.
+The consumer measure is the more volatile of the two, so it is plotted on a separate axis to give a better comparison of the two series from the common baseline of 100.